Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

   }
 }
 ```
-When running with `CHPL_COMM=none`, we see there's only one locale which owns all the data.
+When running with `CHPL_COMM=none`, we see there's only one locale that owns all the data.
 ```console
 $ ./tutorial
 The chunk of A owned by Locale 0 is: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16